andrew/ultimate-awesome/README.md

 - [awesome-infograhics](https://github.com/sara-02/awesome-infograhics) - :memo:A collection of some awesome infographics I have come across.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .
-- [awesome-tinyml](https://github.com/umitkacar/awesome-tinyml) - TinyML & Edge AI: On-device inference, model quantization, embedded ML, ultra-low-power AI for microcontrollers and IoT devices.
+- [awesome-AI-for-emotion-recognition-papers](https://github.com/ultramarineX/awesome-AI-for-emotion-recognition-papers) - A list of papers (with available code), tutorials, and surveys on recent AI for emotion recognition (AI4ER).
 - [awesome-co-saliency-detection](https://github.com/visionxiang/awesome-co-saliency-detection) - A curated collection of co-saliency detection, including co-salient object detection, which will be kept updated.
 - [awesome-vuestorefront](https://github.com/vuestorefront/awesome-vuestorefront) - 😎  A curated list of awesome things related to Vue Storefront 😎.
 - [awesome-flake-parts](https://github.com/wearetechnative/awesome-flake-parts) - A curated list of awesome flake-parts resources, modules, and examples.
 Flake-parts is a framework for writing Nix Flakes.